-In The Witcher 3, you play as a silver-haired sex pest who spends the majority of the game shagging and showing his “bumfuzzle” to the world (don’t ask), occasionally taking a break to fight monsters and, on even rarer instances, engage with the main plot.
+In The Witcher 3, you play as a silver-haired sex pest who spends the majority of the game shagging his way up and down the land, occasionally taking a break to fight monsters and, on even rarer instances, engage with the main plot.
 Geralt’s journey is incredibly absorbing, though don’t be surprised if you abandon your adventuring days to become the greatest Gwent player in the land.

 The epic adventure from Larian Studios can also be tackled with up to four players, making it infinitely better than a D&D campaign because you don’t need to have everyone gathered in one place.
 Organisational troubles have been the death of many a tabletop playing group, but those issues are lessened when all you have to do is log on and play Divinity from the comfort of your own home.

 Told you we’d using backwards compatibility for this list, and why wouldn’t we?
 Lost Odyssey was an Xbox 360 exclusive JRPG that still holds up to this day, especially if you’re a fan of old school, turn-based combat.
 Created by Hironobu Sakaguchi, creator of the Final Fantasy series, Lost Odyssey is an RPG experience that spanned 4 disks when it originally launched over 10 years ago.
 Now it’s the size of a normal modern game, so it’s hard to argue that it wasn’t somewhat ahead of its time.